foolip/testing-in-standards/lifecycle.md

 ## Summary

-The primary purpose of standards is interoperability, and the ideal end state is full interoperability that web developers can depend on.
-By writing and sharing tests as soon as implementation begins and making testing an integrated part of the standards process, the time from idea to full interop can be shortened.
+The primary purpose of standards is to achieve interoperable implementations, and the hoped-for outcome is full interoperability that web developers can depend on.
+By writing and sharing tests as soon as implementation begins and making testing an integrated part of the standards process, the time from idea to real-world interop should be shortened.

 ## Definitions
  * An **API** is any behavior that is web exposed, typically being observable directly by scripts, but also by changing what is rendered, what audio is played, how assistive technology behaves, etc..